cheyennemtnman/secret-santa/README.md

 Given a list of names and email addresses, this Node.js module takes the hassle out of working out secret santa recipients.
 Run the module, and it'll email everyone with their gift recipient.

 It also ensures that no-one receives themselves as a recipient, and that no recipient has more than one "secret santa".
+Plus, it's hidden from everyone else!

 ## Usage

-Firstly, install the dependencies...
+Firstly, install the dependencies:

     npm install